What is the typical road that can be recycled in place?

 What is minimum size project you would bid?

 This is not an easy question.
 It depends on many factors, in particular distance to transport equipment.
-It would need to be at least 60,000 yards squared or 50,000 meters squared, before the process becomes cost effective.
-If we are moving our equipment into a different country or region then the minimum size would be about 200,000 square yards or 170,000 square meters.
+It would need to be at least 30,000 meters squared, before the process becomes cost effective.
+There are occasions when we can work on smaller projects if we are already working in an adjacent area.
+If we are moving our equipment into a different country or region then the minimum size would be about 170,000 square meters.

 Does heating up the old asphalt in the road degrade the asphalt oil content?